AceCHQ/MMIQ/mmiq/README.md

 python main_eval_only.py --output_path ./example_outputs/exampple_output_parsed.jsonl --answer_path ./MMIQ_benchmark_answer_dict.jsonl
 ```

-Please refer to [example output](https://github.com/AceCHQ/MMIQ/blob/main/mmiq/example_outputs/output_example.jsonl) for a detailed prediction file form.
+Please refer to [example output](https://github.com/AceCHQ/MMIQ/blob/main/mmiq/example_outputs/exampple_output_parsed.jsonl) for a detailed prediction file form.

 ## Parse and Evaluation
 You can also provide response and run the `main_parse_and_eval.py` to use our answer parsing processing and evaluation pipeline as follows:

 ### Output file
-Each `output.jsonl`` has lines of json, each containing an instance for evaluation ().
+Each `output.jsonl` has lines of json, each containing an instance for evaluation.
 ```
     {
         "data_id": "0",